One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Where to eat in Ljubljana

-Ljubljana is definitely an emerging culinary hotspot in central Europe.
-The city has a great selection of trendy restaurants, cafes and bars to choose from.
+Ljubljana is an emerging culinary hotspot in central Europe.
+The city has a great selection of trendy restaurants, cafes and bars.

 Some of the best places to eat in Ljubljana include: